WebHackWednesday/Visual-Studio-2017-for-Web-Devs/README.md

 Get it from the Visual Studio marketplace here: https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebExtensionPack2017

+There is also a Google Chrome extension that works with browser link from Chrome: https://chrome.google.com/webstore/detail/web-essentials/mghdcdlpcdiodelbplncnodiiadljhhk

 ## Editor Improvements
 In this episode we looked at just a few of the editor improvements, including:
 * Accessibility and W3C validation checking via Browser Link